MeanGreen256/ai_fantasyfootball_yahoo/README.md

     ```
     *   The first time you run the script, a browser window will open asking you to log in to Yahoo and authorize the application.
     *   After authorization, a `yahoo_token.json` file will be created in the root directory to store your session token for future runs.

+## Usage for new flask implementation
+1. **Open your terminal and navigate to the src directory:**
+    * cd /Users/chasestuart/Documents/code_projects/ai_fantasyfootball_yahoo/src

+2. **Tell flask where to run your app**
+    * # For macOS/Linux
+    export FLASK_APP=app.py
+    flask run
+    # For Windows (Command Prompt)
+    # set FLASK_APP=app.py
+    # flask run

+3. **Open Browser**
+    * and go to the URL shown in the terminal, which is usually http://127.0.0.1:5000.

+You should now see a webpage displaying your league's standings and the current week's scoreboard!
+Any user on your local network can also access this page by navigating to your computer's local IP address followed by :5000.